projectacrn/acrn-hypervisor/doc/getting_started/index.rst

       ACRN Hypervisor Boot menu

 #.
-After booting up the ACRN hypervisor, the Service OS be launched
+After booting up the ACRN hypervisor, the Service OS will be launched
    automatically by default, as shown in :numref:`gsg-sos-console`:

    .. figure:: images/gsg-sos-console.png